cloudmesh-community/hid-sp18-516/swagger/cloudmesh/localhost/README.md

 You have to login with proper credentials
 ```

-* If you do not have another VM setup for test, you can test on your own VM as hostname as `localhost` and username as `<yuor-username>`
+* If you do not have another VM setup for test, you can test on your own VM as hostname as `localhost` and username as `<your-username>`

 ## Note :
 * Since I am using POST, the execution is done via curl.
 It takes 3 arguments: `hostname`, `username` and `command`.